M268816/m-wave/README.md

 ## Important Notes / Assumptions

 - **Close any MTL/CMD workbook before running M-WAVE.** M-WAVE automates Excel via `xlwings`.
-- M-WAVE is tested against a specific MTL/CMD version defined in `src/m_wave/assets/configurations/mtl_config.json` (see `"mtl_version"`).
 - For append workflows, **do not pre-populate a `Version` column** in the input CSV — M-WAVE manages this during column conformance.
 - **Do not change configurations or report options while a process is running.** M-WAVE will reject the change and restore the previous value.
-- **Do not close M-WAVE while a process is running.** A confirmation dialog will warn you — any in-progress work will be lost.
+- **Do not close M-WAVE while a process is running.** A confirmation dialog will warn you - any in-progress work will be lost.

 ---